Index Reduction for Differential-Algebraic Equations with Mixed Matrices: Introduction

 In addition, we give an improved algorithm for DAEs whose coefficients are \emph{dimensionally consistent}.
-The dimensional consistency, which is introduced by Murota~\cite{Murota1985b}, is a mathematical assumption on mixed matrices reflecting the principle of dimensional homogeneity in physical systems, and DAEs arising from dynamical systems naturally ensure this assumption.
-We show that the improved algorithm retains the dimensional consistency, and that the running time is $\Order{l n^4 \log n}$.
-Since the order $l$ of typical DAEs is not so large, we claim that the algorithm does not significantly increase the computational cost compared to the MS-algorithm, which costs $\Order{n^4 + ln^2}$ time by the straightforward matrix multiplication.
+The dimensional consistency, which is introduced by Murota~\cite{Murota1985b}, is a mathematical assumption on mixed matrices reflecting the principle of dimensional homogeneity in physical systems.
+DAEs arising from dynamical systems naturally ensure this assumption.
+We show that the improved algorithm retains the dimensional consistency, and that the running time is $\Order\prn{l n^4 \log n}$.
+In practice, we confirm through numerical experiments that this algorithm is so fast that it runs in 12 minutes for a DAE with sparse coefficient matrix of size $131{,}076 \times 131{,}076$ having 393,223 nonzero entries.
+The running time grows proportionally as $\Order\prn{n^3}$ for dense DAEs and $\Order\prn{n^2}$ for sparse DAEs in our experiments.

+It is further confirmed that our algorithm modifies DAEs preserving ``physical meanings'' of dynamical systems.
+For example, for a DAE representing the Butterworth filter via the fourth Cauer topology (see equation~\eqref{eq:cauer} in \cref{sec:experiments}), the existing method (LC-method) and our algorithm return

+respectively.
+Here $\xi_0, \ldots, \xi_5, \eta_0, \ldots, \eta_5, z_0^{[1]}$ and $z_1^{[1]}$ are variables of these DAEs, $\funcdoms{V}{\setR}{\setR}$ is a smooth function, and $C_1, C_3, L_2, L_4, R$ are constants representing physical quantities in the circuit.
+As the LC-method requires substituting specific values into physical quantities beforehand, the values of physical quantities $C_1 = L_4 \simeq 0.765367$, $L_2 = C_3 \simeq 1.847759$ and $R \simeq 3.141593$ are scattered around the left DAE in~\eqref{eq:result_DAE}, and some coefficients are combinations of them: $1/R \simeq 0.318310$ and $L_4/R \simeq 0.243624$.
+This makes it difficult to guess where such complicated coefficients come from and how the DAE changes when the values of physical quantities are varied.
+However, our algorithm is directly applicable to DAEs containing physical quantities as parameters.
+Thus the right DAE in~\eqref{eq:result_DAE} still retains units of physical quantities, and it is easy to interpret what the coefficients mean in the circuit.

-Furthermore, though our index reduction algorithm is designed for linear DAEs, the algorithm can be applied to nonlinear DAEs by regarding nonlinear terms as independent parameters.
-While the similar approach is adopted in $\sigma \nu$-method of Chowdhry et al.~\cite{Chowdhry2004}, our method is expected to be applicable to a larger class of nonlinear DAEs than the $\sigma \nu$-method because our method does not transform DAEs involving nonlinear terms.
+Furthermore, though our index reduction algorithm is designed for linear DAEs, it can be applied to nonlinear DAEs by regarding nonlinear terms as independent parameters.
+A similar approach is adopted in the $\sigma \nu$-method of Chowdhry et al.~\cite{Chowdhry2004}, which is adopted in Mathematica~\cite{mathematica}.
+However, our method is expected to be applicable to a larger class of nonlinear DAEs than the $\sigma \nu$-method because our method does not transform a DAE involving nonlinear terms.
+Indeed, consider the index-2 nonlinear DAE

+with smooth functions $\funcdoms{f_1, f_2, f_3, g}{\setR}{\setR}$.
+Our algorithm correctly returns an index-1 DAE equivalent to~\eqref{def:nonlinear_dae}, whereas the implementation of the $\sigma \nu$-method in Mathematica unsuccessfully returns an index-2 DAE.
+See \cref{sec:nonlinear_dae} for details.